stscicrawford/spacetools/README.md

 # spacetools
-Collection of useful scripts and tests
+This is a collection  of useful scripts and tests.